OpenELEC

-OpenELEC (short for Open Embedded Linux Entertainment Center) is a discontinued Linux distribution designed for home theater PCs and based on the Kodi (formerly XBMC) media player.
+OpenELEC (short for Open Embedded Linux Entertainment Center) is a discontinued Linux distribution designed for home theater PCs and based on the Kodi (formerly XBMC) media center application.

 OpenELEC applies the "just enough operating system" principle.
 It is designed to consume relatively few resources and to boot quickly from flash memory.
 OpenELEC disk images for the Raspberry Pi series and Freescale i.MX6 based devices are also available.

 The OpenELEC team released OpenELEC 4.0 on 5 May 2014, and this version features updated XBMC 13.0 with further updated important parts of the operating system as well as the Linux kernel updated to version 3.14 and additional device drivers.
 OpenELEC 4.0 also switched its init system to systemd.

 In March 2016, OpenELEC was forked after "creative differences", taking most of its active developers at the time to join the new LibreELEC project.

 Description

-OpenELEC provides a complete media center software suite that comes with a pre-configured version of Kodi and third-party addons with retro video game console emulators and DVR plugins.
-OpenELEC is an extremely small and very fast-booting Linux based distribution, primarily designed to boot from flash memory card such as CompactFlash or a solid-state drive, similar to that of the XBMCbuntu (formerly XBMC Live) distribution but specifically targeted to a minimum set-top box hardware setup based on an ARM SoCs or Intel x86 processor and graphics.
+OpenELEC provides a media center software suite that comes with a pre-configured version of Kodi and third-party addons with retro video game console emulators and DVR plugins.
+OpenELEC is a small and fast-booting Linux based distribution, primarily designed to boot from flash memory cards such as CompactFlash or a solid-state drive, similar to that of the XBMCbuntu (formerly XBMC Live) distribution.
+However, it is specifically targeted to a minimum set-top box hardware setup based on an ARM SoCs or Intel x86 processor and graphics.

 History

 Since 2011, the OpenELEC team usually releases a new major version, following the Kodi release schedule.

-Since 2014, specifics builds supporting a set of Graphics/GPU chipsets (ION, Fusion, Intel,...) are deprecated.
+Since 2014, specific builds supporting a set of Graphics/GPU chipsets (ION, Fusion, Intel,...) are deprecated.
 And since version 6, x86 builds are deprecated too.
 Builds are currently available for x86-64 systems (as "Generic Build"), Raspberry Pi, Raspberry Pi 2, Raspberry Pi 3 and the first generation Apple TV.